swo/amr_geography/notes.md

 # To do

+- Call them "patches" rather than islands.
+Then it's all about how patches are connected.
+This is easier than islands and islets, etc.
 - What's up with ECDC vs. Kahlmeter?
 - Get more careful with the x-axis: how are DDDs defined for each study? among whom?
 - Get more careful with the y-axis: how is resistance defined? among whom?